rbatorsky/intro-to-ngs-bioinformatics/README.md

 ### A Tufts University Research Technology Workshop

 ## Description
-This course covers the basics of Next Generation Sequencing Bioinformatics, with the final goal of variant calling and interpretation.
+This course covers the basics of Next Generation Sequencing Bioinformatics, with the goal of variant calling and interpretation.
-The material is designed for a 2-3 hour workshop and is run on Tufts High Performance Compute Cluster
+The material is designed for a 2-3 hour workshop and is run on [Tufts High Performance Compute (HPC) Cluster](https://access.tufts.edu/research-cluster-account).

 ## Goals
 - Writing and running bash scripts